WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 which show why each of the two terms discussed above are necessary.
-It is somewhat remarkable that these examples are so easy to find, providing a straightforward demonstration of the (approximate) optimality of Bernstein's maximal inequality.
+It is somewhat remarkable that these examples are so easy to find, providing a straightforward demonstration of the near-optimality of Bernstein's maximal inequality.

 ### Example 1: central limit theorem